Harry Amass

-Harry John Amass (born 16 March 2007) is an English professional footballer who plays as a left-back for club Sheffield Wednesday, on loan from club Manchester United.
+Harry John Amass (/@'maes/, uh-MASS; born 16 March 2007) is an English professional footballer who plays as a left-back for club Manchester United.
 He is an England youth international.

+Amass joined Manchester United's youth system in 2023, from Watford.
+He won the Jimmy Murphy Young Player of the Year award in the 2024–25 season.
+Since making his first-team debut for United in March 2025, he has had loan spells at Sheffield Wednesday and Norwich City.

 Club career

+Early career

 Having joined Watford at the age of nine, Amass was included in a first-team squad for the first time in January 2023, at the age of fifteen, when he was named on the bench for an FA Cup third-round fixture against fellow Championship side Reading, though he did not feature in Watford's 2–0 away loss on 7 January.

+Manchester United

 In March 2023, English newspaper The Evening Standard reported that Premier League side Manchester United were close to agreeing a deal with Amass, beating rivals Chelsea to the player's signature.
 Watford offered Amass a new deal the following month, but in June of the same year, it was reported that a four-year deal had been agreed with Manchester United, with the clubs to agree on a compensation fee for the move.
 This move was confirmed by Manchester United in August 2023.